briansimiyuj/doctor-appointment-app/README.md

       4. Create a ModalFooter component and mount it on the Add Notes Modal component and pass closeAddNotesModal as a prop
         a.
 Create a button to close the modal and attach closeAddNotesModal as an onClick event handler
         b.
 Create a button to submit the notes
+          i.
+Attach handleSubmit as an onClick event handler

   ### Add Notes Context